lucified/lucify-component-builder/README.md

 project-name-master-a3d8f0/index.html
 ```

 Now `embed.js`, `resize.js` and `embed-codes.html` are missing.
 The images mentioned in pageDefs have been included, as required.
-(Note: this might not work currently in the webpack version)
+(Note: this might not work currently in the webpack version).

+This type of configuration is used in the internal `lucify-refugees-article`.

-# Example 3: Multi-embed project
+## Example 3: Multi-embed project

 What if we wish to multiple components in one project of which we wish to build embeds?
 In this case we use the `embedDefs` option to pass an array of embed definitions.
 Each embed definition contains the file system path to the React component and a target URL path, relative to `assetContext`.
+Appropriate `gulpfile.js` is below:

 ```
 var gulp = require('gulp');